McAteer History, Family Crest & Coats of Arms

 McAteer Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McAteer has appeared as MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

-Another 25 words(2 lines of text) are included under the topic Early McAteer Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McAteer Notables in all our PDF Extended History products and printed products wherever possible.

 Many settled along the east coast of what would become the United States and Canada.
 As the American War of Independence broke out, those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The ancestors of all of these hardy Dalriadan-Scottish settlers began to recover their collective history in the 20th century with the advent of the vibrant culture fostered by highland games and Clan societies in North America.
 Highland games, clan societies, and other organizations generated much renewed interest in Scottish heritage in the 20th century.
 The McAteer were among the earliest of the Scottish settlers as immigration passenger lists have shown:

 McAteer Settlers in United States in the 19th Century

 - Alexander McAteer, who landed in Allegany (Allegheny) County, Pennsylvania in 1866

 - James McAteer, who arrived in Allegany (Allegheny) County, Pennsylvania in 1868